trofima/clean-architecture-playground/presentation.md

 ## Practice

 _**Are all those abstractions mandatory? - No.**_
-<br>For instance, entity data can be very simple so not requiring separate set of functions to operate on it.
+<br>For instance, entity data can be very simple and not require
+a separate set of functions to operate on it.
-Controller may be also degenerate - only accepting data and calling use cases with it without modification.
+The controller may also be degenerate - only accepting data and calling use cases with it without modification.
 Such abstractions are not needed.
-Do not create them just to be.
+Do not create them just to be..

-_**Should system consist only from those four layers? - No.**_
+_**Should the system consist only of those four layers? - No.**_
-<br>There are very complex systems that will definitly require more layers.
+<br>There are very complex systems that will definitely require more layers.
-Some layer itself may be split to layers.
-For instance a complex use case can be split to smaller use cases and call them.
+Some layers themselves may be split into layers.
+For instance, a complex use case can be split into smaller use cases and call them.

-_**Where is a framework (react, angular, vue etc)? - It is outside.**_
+_**Where is a framework (React, Angular, Vue, etc.)? - It is outside.**_
-<br>The framework related code is hard to test, so you should not couple your business and application logic to it.
+<br>The framework-related code is hard to test,
+so you should not couple your business and application logic to it.
-Adapters implement integrations to the framework's subsystems like rendering, routing etc.
+Adapters implement integrations to the framework's subsystems like rendering, routing, etc.
-Depending on the framework views contain markup and bind controllers to input events.
+Depending on the framework, views contain markup and bind controllers to input events.
-"Dirty class (function)" wires everything together.
+This allows for relatively simple migration to newer breaking framework versions or even changing the framework altogether.

 _**What about the server? - Just another adapter.**_
-<br>Server is just a sort of data storage.
-So dependency on it should be inverted as any other.
+<br>The server is just a sort of data storage.
+So, dependency on it should be inverted like any other.

 _**What about state management?
-Which to use: Redux, rxjs, mobX? - None**_
+Which to use: Redux, RxJS, MobX? - None.**_
-<br>State of your application consists of two parts: application wide and specific to current view.
+<br>The state of your application consists of two parts:
+application-wide and specific to the current view.
-Both of them are separate **entities**.
-It does not matter at all which interface you choose to interact with them.
+Both of them are separate entities.
+It does not matter which interface you choose to interact with them.
-Application wide state is nothing else but another data storage (like server or database) and so can be implemented with any convenient interface of your choise.
-Current view needs to be updated upon state changes, so it's reasonable to implement its state container as some variant of Observer pattern.
+The application-wide state is nothing more than another data storage (like a server or database) and can be implemented with any convenient interface of your choice.
+The current view needs to be updated upon state changes, so it's reasonable to implement its state container as some variant of the Observer pattern.

-_**What is the main difference of Clean Architecure for Clien Side - Presentation is an entity**_
+_**What is the main difference of Clean Architecure for Clien Side - Presentation is an entity!**_
-<br>On servers implementing CA they usually have some entity data structure that is converted to presentation,
+<br>On servers implementing CA,
-wrapped into the response model, sent by network and is forgotten.
+they usually have some entity data structure that is converted to presentation, wrapped into the response model, sent by network, and is forgotten.
-On client we actually render the presentation and often need to know its current state.
-So it's an entity for us!
+On the client side, we actually render the presentation and often need to know its current state.
-We still have the same data entity, obtained from server, but we also have the data we actually presented.
+So, it's an entity for us!
+We still have the same data entity obtained from the server, but we also have the data we actually presented.
-Those are two separate entities and should be treated as such.
+These are two separate entities and should be treated as such.

-_**What about tests? - You should start with them**_
+_**What about tests? - You should start with them.**_
-<br>Entities, Use Cases, Controllers and Presenters should be easy to test without need to render anything or use any testkits.
+<br>Entities, Use Cases, Controllers, and Presenters should be easy to test
+without needing to render anything or use any test kits.
 You should be able to substitute all dependencies with spies (mocks).
-If you can't - you are doing something wrong.
+If you can't, you are doing something wrong.
-If you need complex testkits - you are doing something wrong.
+If you need complex test kits, you are doing something wrong.
-Should you test entites separately and substitute them with spies while testing use cases?
+Should you test entities separately and substitute them with spies while testing use cases?
 I prefer not to because testing use cases and entities together ensures better system integrity.
-But entities may be very complex, leading to very complex test setup for use cases.
+However, entities may be very complex, leading to a very complex test setup for use cases.
-In such cases it may be totally reasonable to spy them and test separately.
+In such cases, it may be totally reasonable to spy on them and test separately."

 _**But what about integration tests? - It's a good idea to have them.
-Few of them**_
+Few of them.**_
-<br>You should test complex integrations (dependency inversions, base classes and hooks) using relevant testkits and renderers.
+<br>You should test complex integrations (dependency inversions, base classes, and hooks)
+using relevant test kits and renderers.
 But such tests should focus on testing **integration, not system behavior**.
-That's why you should not end up with many of such.
+That's why you should not end up with many of them.

 _**I prefer FP (OOP) - It doesn't matter.
-At all**_
+At all.**_
 <br>Such an architecture can be implemented using any programming paradigm.
-Careful abstraction organization matter, not coding style.
+**Careful abstraction organization matters**, not coding style.

-_**How do you even start to develop like that? - Easy**_
+_**How do you even start to develop like that? - Easy.**_
-<br>You start with a **user story**.
-You transform it to the **use case** and implement it (I advice using TDD).
+<br>You start with a user story.
+You transform it into the use case and implement it (I advise using TDD).
-Implementing the use case will reveal needed dependencies and entities for you.
+Implementing the use case will reveal the needed dependencies and entities for you.
-You don't need any design, stabilized server api and what not to begin with.
+You don't need any design, stabilized server API, and whatnot to begin with.
 The user story is enough.
-The rest should be inverted anyway, because it is the very point of dependency inversion - you dictate contract, not them.
+The rest should be inverted anyway, because it is the very point of dependency inversion - you dictate the contract, not them.
-After server stabilizes it's api you write an adapter for it.
-After having ui, you'll be able to format presentation accordingly.
+After the server stabilizes its API, you write an adapter for it.
+After having the UI, you'll be able to format the presentation accordingly.
-Maybe some refactor of presentation entity will be required (it won't if the user story is well defined).
+Maybe some refactoring of the presentation entity will be required (it won't if the user story is well defined).
 But that's not a problem at all.
-Agile system is always ready to relentless refactor and any changes because it's... **agile**.
+An agile system is always ready for relentless refactoring and any changes because it's... **agile**.

-_**Is this the only way? - No (Yes)**_
+_**Is this the only way? - No (Yes).**_
-<br>**No**, because dependnig on the system you may need totally different architecture (for a game, for example).
+<br>**No**, because depending on the system, you may need a totally different architecture (for a game, for example).
-Presented approach works well for ui-heavy web and mobile apps written in javascript.
+The presented approach works well for UI-heavy web and mobile apps written in JavaScript.
-<br>**Yes**, because in order to make system flexible and code reusable,
+<br>**Yes**, because in order to make the system flexible and code reusable,
-you'll have to identify relevant abstractions for your case and follow the same Clean Architecture principles to organize them well.
+you need to identify relevant abstractions for your case and follow the same Clean Architecture principles to organize them well (SOLID, Dependency Rule, etc.).
-(SOLID, Dependency Rule etc.)

-_**What about performance? -  Make it work -> make it right -> make it fast**_
+_**What about performance? -  Make it work -> make it right -> make it fast.**_
-<br>On the web network requests are taking hundreds of milisecongs.
+<br>On the web, network requests take hundreds of milliseconds.
 This could be the end of the performance conversation.
 But since you insist...
 Yes, abstractions degrade performance, because any abstraction should be stored somewhere in memory, and then be found, and then be executed.
-But this is true for **any** abstraction including the simplest function.
+But **this is true for any abstraction**, including the simplest function.
-Ofcourse, you can write single scroll of code which is doing everything in fully procedural style with bitwise operations where possible.
+Of course, you can write a single scroll of code that does everything in a fully procedural style with bitwise operations where possible.
-You'll win 1 or 10 or event 100ms of execution time.
-And will be fired.
+You'll win 1 or 10 or even 100ms of execution time.
+And you will be fired.
 For a good reason.
-Apply common sence - care for you references to clear them, do not create redundant abstractions just in case, cache things, optimize heavy calculations etc.
+Apply common sense - care for your references to clear them, do not create redundant abstractions just in case, cache things, optimize heavy calculations, etc.

-**And start at last writing trully flexible, reusable and reliable code.**
+**So start at last writing trully flexible, reusable and reliable code.**

 [^1]: Based on "Clean Architecture" and "Functional Design" books by Uncle Bob Martin.